Cobertos/md2notion/README.md

     uploadBlock(blockDescriptor, page, mdFile.name)
 ```

+If you need to parse Markdown differently from the default, consider subclassing [`NotionPyRenderer`](https://github.com/Cobertos/md2notion/blob/master/md2notion/NotionPyRenderer.py) (a [`BaseRenderer` for `mistletoe`](https://github.com/miyuchina/mistletoe)).
+You can then pass it to `upload(..., notionPyRendererCls=NotionPyRenderer)` as a parameter.

-## Example, Hexo Importer
+## Example, Custom Hexo Importer

-Here's an example that imports a Hexo blog (slghtly hacky)
+Here's an example that imports a Hexo blog (slghtly hacky).

 ```python
 import io